lewiswharf/mailchimp/README.txt

 3. Go to Symphony's preferences and enter MailChimp Username, Password, and List ID.

+4. Attached the MailChimp event to the appropriate page.

-4. Create form and necessary XSLT.
+5. Create form and necessary XSLT.

 	Example
 	-------------------------------------------------------------------------